Blacklisted Myanmar tycoon seeks salvation in Singapore

 Annual revenues of $500 million make his Max Myanmar Group a domestic leviathan.
 But his past friendship with former dictator Than Shwe makes him “a regime crony”, according to the U.S. Treasury Department, which blacklisted him under targeted sanctions three years ago.

-A 2007 U.S. diplomatic cable described how “Zaw Zaw actively seeks favor with the senior generals”.
+A 2007 U.S. diplomatic cable described how “Zaw Zaw actively seeks favour with the senior generals”.

 Washington has suspended some sanctions and embraced Myanmar’s leaders but left embargoes in place against businessmen whose companies are accused of helping generals plunder the economy and commit human rights abuses during 49 years of military rule.